dingwenxiao/rest_playframework/README.md

   * Add addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "4.0.0") to
 PROJECT_DIR/project/plugins.sbt

-  * In build.sbt, append
+  * In build.sbt, add following statements

-  // Compile the project before generating Eclipse files, so that generated .scala or .class files for views and routes are present
+  // Compile the project before generating Eclipse files,so that generated .scala or .class files for views and routes are present

   EclipseKeys.preTasks := Seq(compile in Compile)

   * In the project directory, execute